Someone trips over your tools and breaks their leg

 The client or organization you are working with might also ask you to add them to your certificate.
 In the insurance industry, this is called an additional insured.
 Next Insurance simplifies the process with a digital certificate of insurance that you can access 24/7 from a mobile device or computer.

 You can update your information and share your COI in a matter of minutes.

 You’ll get help paying for expenses after an accident if you’re held responsible for injuring someone or damaging their property.
-General liability can also help cover defense costs if you are accused of libel or slander.
+Commercial general liability can also help cover defense costs if you are accused of libel or slander.

 Here are more details on what makes general liability insurance so important:

 Business liability insurance shows that your business is reliable and trustworthy.
 It gives clients peace of mind knowing that you will take responsibility for your mistakes.